Parsis: Ties to modern-day Iran

 Parsis have also been migrating to the traditional homeland of Iran and while the number of Parsis who have returned to Iran is small compared to the overall Zoroastrian community in Iran, their presence has helped to strengthen the ties between the Iranian and Indian Zoroastrian communities.
 The Parsis played a significant role in the modernization of Iran, particularly in the 20th century.
 They served as a reminder of Iran's ancient heritage, which was crucial to Iranians.
 The Parsis also demonstrated to Iranians that it was possible to be both modern and culturally authentic, and that the revival of Zoroastrianism could be a way of modernizing Iranian culture while retaining its original identity.

 Both Reza Shah and Muhammad Reza Shah played an active role in encouraging Parsis to invest in Iran and contribute to its economic development by inviting them to return to their homeland.
 During the Pahlavi dynasty in Iran, the relationship between Zoroastrianism and Iranian national identity was blurred.
 This was exemplified by Reza Shah's adoption of Zoroastrian calendar names and placement of the Fravahar symbol on prominent government buildings.
 Additionally, he maintained a close relationship with the Zoroastrian parliamentary representative, Keikhosrow Shahrokh, who was entrusted by him with important governmental tasks.

 Reza Shah was also sympathetic to Indian Zoroastrians (Parsis) and actively encouraged their return to Iran to invest and help develop the country's economy.
 In 1932, he invited Dinshah Irani, a Parsi leader and founder of the Iranian Zoroastrian Anjoman and the Iran League in India, to visit Iran as part of a Parsi delegation.
-Irani was awarded honors by Reza Shah and entrusted with a message to take back to the Parsi community in India.You Parsis are as much the children of this soil as any other Iranis, and so you are as much entitled to have your proper share in its development as any other nationals.
+Irani was awarded honours by Reza Shah and entrusted with a message to take back to the Parsi community in India.You Parsis are as much the children of this soil as any other Iranis, and so you are as much entitled to have your proper share in its development as any other nationals.

 We estimate Our Empire's resources to be even greater than those of America, and in tapping them you can take your proper part.
 We do not want you to come all bag and baggage; just wait a little and watch.

 If you find the proposition beneficial both to yourselves and to this land, then do come and We shall greet you with open arms, as We might.